Latest in: l.a. louver

 6 Jun 2014

 Our 2nd floor group exhibition continues with this sculpture by Joel Shapiro.
 Each angle of this bronze work is so different, providing a new visual experience at each turn.
-This sculpture was first shown …
+This sculpture was first shown at …

 Featured Image